Gluten Free For Good

 6. Dark chocolate and red wine

 Hey, what can I say?
 Girls are programmed to lust after chocolate.
-Some super-girls even wear it (see photo above).
 Resveratrol, a substance in cacao and red wine, is the “it” supplement right now.
 But, in most cases, I believe we’re better off eating the whole food rather than taking supplements.
 Treat yourself on occasion (moderation, moderation) and eat a small chunk of high-grade dark chocolate.
 You might even pair it with 4 ounces of a nice Pinot Noir.

 Past resveratrol posts: dark chocolate as health food, enlightened hot chocolate, carnival of love (red wine)